Dynamics of Two Species with Density-Dependent Interactions in a Mutualistic Context: General dynamics of two species with any types of interactions

-\item[(d)]A more general consumer-resource approach is presented by \cite{holland2010}, which models the bidirectional exchange of benefits in plant-mycorrhizal systems.
+\item[(d)]A more general consumer-resource approach is presented by \cite{nathaniel2009consumer, holland2010}, which models the bidirectional exchange of benefits in plant-mycorrhizal systems.
 In this framework, one species provides resources while the other enhances nutrient uptake efficiency.
 The system follows a similar functional form for both species, but the dynamics are more complex as all aspects—including the intraspecific competition—vary with the densities of both species.
+In this model, the mutualistic interaction is obligate when the intrinsic growth rates are negative ($r_1 \leq 0$, $r_2 \leq 0$).
+The interaction structure is dynamic, with the intraspecific competition for $x$ decreasing as $y$ grows, but increasing as $x$ increases.
+Conversely, the effect of $y$ on $x$ increases with $x$, but decreases as $y$ increases.
+This creates a more flexible framework for describing how species' interactions evolve with changing densities. \end{itemize}